5 Steps Women Can Take to Improve Their Retirement Readiness

 Yet one aspect of retirement preparedeness is a settled matter: Women are in worse shape than men on nearly every important metric.

 The reasons are manifold, but a few factors loom large.
 Women have lower lifetime earnings than their male counterparts, due to both wage inequality and the fact that women are more likely to stop working or maintain a reduced schedule to devote time to caregiving for children, elderly parents, or both.
+The pandemic has had a disproportionate effect on women's finances, as many women have been forced to trade paid work for caregiving obligations.
 Lower lifetime earnings translate into fewer opportunities to fund retirement accounts.

 In addition, women must stretch those smaller average balances over a longer time frame in retirement, as 65-year-old women outlive their male counterparts by two years, on average.
 That convergence of lower retirement balances and a longer retirement period helps explain why women are much more likely than men to be poor in retirement and to rely exclusively on Social Security for their living expenses.
 And thanks to those lower lifetime earnings, women’s Social Security checks are also smaller than their male counterparts'.